Jo Fletcher Books (2013)

 ‘An intoxicating read which unfolds with a nightmarish velocity.
 With both sharp and sympathetic wit, Naomi Foyle sketches an alternately seedy and shiny technocalypse that is quite clearly a portrait of our very current neuroses.
 Recommended.’
 Bill Aitchison

 Genetic engineering on an horrific scale, drugs, deceit, perverted sex, this frenetic account is not for the squeamish.
 Most characters are deeply unpleasant, and deserve all they get, but I did feel for those innocents who though they may escape Lucifer’s Hammer, are snared unwittingly in a deadly trap.

 Whichbook [Book of the Week, July 2014]

-It’s usual to thank inspirations and supporters in the acknowledgements page but due to first a gross authorial oversight, and then an unfortunate proofreader’s error, four important people have not been yet been properly thanked for their massive contribution to Seoul Survivors.
-So, until the next edition comes out, for the record, the CD and the digital download:
+It’s usual to thank inspirations and supporters in the acknowledgements page but due to first a gross authorial oversight, and then an unfortunate proofreader’s error, four important people were not properly thanked for their massive contribution to Seoul Survivors until the US edition came out.
+So, for the record, the CD and the digital download:

 THANK YOU Toby Benstead, Josh Schwartzentruber, Geoffrey Viljama and Michael David Yantzi of the legendary Mama Gold – for your infinitely memorable odes to the ex-pat experience, which were too good not to honour in the book – and for your infinite patience with my stumbling efforts to rectify my unintended grab at your glory!